Letter to Student and Parents

 - AND EITHER

-- A record of meningococcal meningitis immunization within the past ten years, OR
+- A record of meningococcal meningitis immunization within the past five years, OR

 - An acknowledgement of meningococcal disease risks and refusal of meningococcal meningitis immunization signed by the student or student's parent or guardian.